Dee Rees: Method and Themes

 As with Rees's first breakout feature, Pariah (2011), Dee Rees pulls much of her directorial influence from her own life.
 Rees also cites her own life experiences in the protagonist of her newest project, The Kyd's Exquisite Follies.
 As a Black lesbian filmmaker, Rees's intersectional identity is a huge part of her and is also unique in Hollywood.
 Rees has said that her dissimilarity from much of Hollywood has only amplified the importance of translating her experience into her films.

 Rees's sexuality makes an appearance in her films, such as her 2011 film Pariah (2011), which tells the story of a teenage Black girl navigating the exploration of her sexuality.
 HBO's Bessie (2015), also written and directed by Rees, explores the sexual identity of blues singer Bessie Smith.
 Rees also described the protagonist of her latest project, The Kyd's Exquisite Follies as androgynous, again connecting her own experience of sexuality to her filmmaking.

 Rees's identity as a Black woman is also very prevalent in her films, as Black women are extremely central in her films, such as Pariah (2011), Mudbound (2017), Bessie (2015), and a few of her upcoming projects.

 Still early in her career, Rees has shown a large array of stylistic choices in her films in her exploration for her identity as a filmmaker.
 However, Rees has been said to spend hours on shots that end up only being a few seconds, focusing intently on visual details.

 Collaborators

 Spike Lee was Rees's mentor throughout her time at NYU Tisch, and the two worked on films together such as Inside Man (2006) and When The Levees Broke (2006).
 Lee also worked as a producer on Rees's breakout film, Pariah (2011).

 Cassian Elwes, producer of Mudbound (2017), has worked with Rees on multiple projects, such as The Last Thing He Wanted (2020) and Rees's upcoming project, The Kyd's Exquisite Follies.

+Lisa Cortés directed and produced the 2023 documentary film Little Richard: I am Everything, with Rees serving as an executive producer.